developerwaleed/developerwaleed/README.md

 Led the development of an innovative platform that revolutionizes automotive photography through AI:
 * Engineered an advanced AI system for intelligent background replacement and enhancement
 * Implemented a scalable architecture supporting both web and mobile platforms
-* Developed a robust API system enabling seamless third-party integrations
+* Developed a strong API system enabling seamless third-party integrations
 * Created automated image processing pipelines for license plate coverage and image upscaling
 * Achieved significant reduction in photoshoot costs and time for dealerships